 For more information, please call the Pulmonary Hypertension Coordinator at 718.780.5835.

 - Our weekly dedicated pulmonary hyptertension clinic makes it easy for patients to obtain appointments.

 - A nurse who specializes in the care of PH patients is available to help patients with questions, problems and obtaining medications.

 - Cardiology, hematology, and rheumatology consultations are available to help manage diseases associated with PH.

-The text above is also available in the form of a brochure.
 Click here to download the Pulmonary Hypertension Center brochure or request that the brochure be mailed to you.